- Ontario housekeeping cottage resort

 At Pleasant Cove Resort, guests may choose from a wide variety of housekeeping cottage accommodations.
 For a romantic couples getaway, we offer Ultra and Deluxe one bedroom waterfront cottages and studio suites.
 For family vacations, girl's getaway weekends or fishing retreats with the guys, we have 2 bedroom Ultra Deluxe cottages and chalets, as well as 3 bedroom lakefront efficiency cottages.
 For large family holidays or group accommodations, we also have a spacious 4 bedroom Ultra Deluxe cottage that sleeps up to 8 people.
 Located close to the water, all of our self contained cottages boast private sundecks and verandas that offer spectacular views of Georgian Bay and the surrounding grounds.
 At our Georgian Bay cottage resort, each rental cottage comes complete with a gas BBQ and deck chairs for your outdoor enjoyment.
 Our lakefront cottages are meticulously maintained and feature fully equipped kitchens with stove, fridge and microwave, tastefully furnished living areas with double size sofa bed, coloured TV, 4 piece baths and very comfortable, well dressed beds.
-Some of our cottages offer additional features such as dishwashers, fireplaces, Jacuzzi tubs, DVD players, and High-Speed Wireless Internet.
+Some of our cottages offer additional features such as dishwashers, fireplaces, Jacuzzi tubs and DVD players.
 Boat Rentals available for your added Cottage Country Fun!

 Our modern, lakefront cottages are just step away from the majestic Georgian Bay shoreline.
 This Ontario cottage resort provides the ultimate Georgian Bay cottage rental experience.
 With one bedroom, two bedroom, three bedroom and four bedroom cottages with full baths, we have a rental cottage that is just the right size for you and your party.
 We have efficiency cottages that can accommodate a couple or a group of eight.
 All of our comfortable housekeeping cottages have fully equipped kitchens, screened-in verandas or private decks.
 Our well-equipped rental cottages are furnished to provide a first class Georgian Bay family cottage vacation or a successful family reunion.
 For a really romantic couples cottage vacation, rent one of our lakefront cottages with wood-burning fireplace and Jacuzzi tub.
 With a location that offers a spectacular view of towering trees and peaceful waters - every Pleasant Cove Resort cottage rental takes full advantage of our lovely wilderness setting.